High Plains PIC Training Sites

 High Plains PIC is a consortium with training sites located in Northeastern Colorado and western Nebraska.
 Interns are placed primarily at one site for the full internship year with opportunities to participate in training experiences at other sites within the consortium.
 The majority of sites are located in the High Plains, a sparsely settled area known for ranching and farming.
 The region has a high elevation with low moisture and is subject to wide (and sometimes extreme) ranges in temperature.
 Of note, the rural communities and frontier environment encompassed by the High Plains boast ample opportunities for loan repayment through the National Health Service Corps loan repayment program (http://nhsc.hrsa.gov/).

-The second Colorado internship position is at the Colorado Center for Assessment and Counseling, in Fort Collins, CO.
+As noted, one internship position is located at the Colorado Center for Assessment and Counseling, in Fort Collins, CO.
 Located in northern Colorado, Fort Collins is home to Colorado State University and an outstanding public school system.
 Nestled at the base of the Rocky Mountains, Fort Collins offers exciting recreational opportunities, unique cultural offerings, and is a regional center for employment and shopping.
 Throughout the year, live music and entertainment, as well as great local dining, can be found throughout the historic downtown area.
 Fort Collins offers the convenience of a small town with all the amenities of a larger city.

 For those who want to take full advantage of all that Colorado has to offer, Denver is located approximately an hour away from Fort Morgan.
 Denver, the “Mile High City,” is an outdoor city bursting with urban adventure.
 The metro area boasts a thriving arts and culture scene, (e.g., Denver Museum of Nature and Science, Denver Art Museum, Denver Botanic Gardens, Denver Center for the Performing Arts, Red Rocks Amphitheatre), several professional sports teams (e.g., Denver Broncos, Colorado Rockies, Denver Nuggets, Colorado Avalanche, Colorado Rapids), dozens of innovative and acclaimed restaurants, and a vibrant craft beer culture with 20 breweries.
 Visitors are often pleased to find that the city is known for it’s walkable downtown, bicycle sharing system, and easy-to-access public transportation system.